What is Hospice Care?

-- You choose what staff you want to visit and how often, and if you want a volunteer.
+- You choose what staff you want to visit and how often.
 We respect your privacy.

 - Our staff, who are highly trained end-of-life specialists, make visits and work with your medical provider to deal with symptoms, order medications and equipment, and are there for your questions, problems and needs.
 You will be included in all decisions.

 - We honor the life you have lived and your right to live your life as you desire.
 We make suggestions but don’t take over and tell you what you have to do.
 We will treat you and your family with dignity and respect.